How to grow Peonies

 How to move Peonies

 It is said that Peonies dislike to be moved; I am not sure I entirely agree.
-So if you have planted a Peony in the wrong place, don't despair, move it.
+If you have planted a Peony in the wrong place, don't despair, move it.
 I have moved several peonies and here's how.

 The key to moving a Peony successfully is as little root disturbance as possible.